Chapter 5101:6-9 Further Appeal

 (7) Implementation of the court order

-(a) Upon receipt of the order of the court, the office of legal services shall immediately forward a copy to the appropriate agency.
+(a) Upon receipt of the order of the court, the office of legal and acquisition services shall immediately forward a copy to the appropriate agency.

 (b) The agency shall be responsible for promptly and fully implementing the order.

-(c) If implementation of the order is the responsibility of the local agency, the office of legal services shall send a copy of the order to the bureau of state hearings, which shall be responsible for assuring prompt and full implementation of the order.
+(c) If implementation of the order is the responsibility of the local agency, the office of legal and acquisition services shall send a copy of the order to state hearings, which shall be responsible for assuring prompt and full implementation of the order.

-(d) When the appeal involves action or lack of action by a managed care plan, the office of legal services shall immediately forward a copy to the managed care plan and a copy to the bureau of managed health care, ODJFS.
+(d) When the appeal involves a managed care plan or "MyCare Ohio" plan, the office of legal and acquisition services shall immediately forward a copy to the managed care plan or "MyCare Ohio" plan and the , Ohio department of medicaid (ODM).

-The managed care plan shall be responsible for promptly and fully implementing the order.
+The managed care plan or "MyCare Ohio" plan shall be responsible for promptly and fully implementing the order.

-(B) Appeal of certain JOBS issues to the U.S. department of labor
+(B) Appeal of certain issues to the U.S. department of labor

 (1) Administrative appeal decisions involving complaints by regular employees about violation of the regular employee displacement prohibitions, and complaints by Ohio works first (OWF) participants about on-the-job working conditions, workers compensation coverage or work experience program (WEP) wage rates, may be appealed to the U.S. department of labor.
 Judicial review, as described in paragraph (A) of this rule, does not apply to this category of administrative appeal decisions.